 Secondly, their Tagwriter and Taginfo Apps for Android are solid, reliable and well featured.
 We expect their iPhone Apps to develop the same way.
 The NXP Taginfo for iPhone App is free to download from the App Store.

-If you don't have the XS, XS Max, XR, 11 or 11 Pro, then to read NFC tags, you need to have installed iOS 11 or later and will need an App.
-NFC tag scanning with an App is only available on the iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus and the iPhone X.
+If you don't have the XS, XS Max, XR, 11, 12, or 13 then to read NFC tags, you need to have installed iOS 14 or iOS 11 or later and an App.

 The iPhone will scan a wide variety of NFC tags including NFC Forum Type 2 tags.
 This includes the popular NTAG®, MIFARE® and ICODE® series chips.
 Without getting too technical, pretty much any NFC tag you purchase will work but we'd recommend you stick with an NTAG® based tag.